What Is Life Like In Panama?

 Panama also has some great private hospitals and clinics that offer top-quality medical care at very reasonable prices, even if you don't have insurance.
 In fact, doctor or emergency room visits are so affordable that many expats choose to self-insure and pay out of pocket for everything.
 A trip to the dentist is also quite economical compared to what you would pay normally.

 Outside of Panama City, you can enjoy experiencing the biodiversity found in Panama's lush tropical rainforest or hop on a water taxi and explore the Bocas del Toro Archipelago.
 There is no shortage of activities you can do, from relaxing on the beach or swimming to climbing the peak of Volcan Baru.
-There are many incredible snorkelling spots where you can get a firsthand glimpse at the exotic marine life in the coral reef.
-Or you can explore some of Panama's historical architecture and heritage sites.
+There are many incredible snorkelling spots where you can get a firsthand glimpse of the exotic marine life in the coral reef.
+You can also explore Panama's historical architecture and heritage sites.

 Coast Line Panama City, Panama